 What was the role of the authorities in this operation against human trafficking?

 The operation was coordinated among several agencies, including the Coral Gables Police, the Florida Department of Law Enforcement, U.S. Customs and Border Protection, and the Department of Homeland Security.
-These authorities worked together to track down and apprehend the suspects and the immigrants involved, demonstrating the importance of joint action in human trafficking cases.
+These authorities collaborated to track down and apprehend the suspects and the immigrants involved, demonstrating the importance of joint action in human trafficking cases.

 Filed under: